 Some of these solutions are all-inclusive and ideal for larger enterprises.
 Others are designed for smaller trucking companies or owner-operators and offer either very basic accounting functions or integrate with QuickBooks, rather than trying to handle all the accounting functions as part of the logistics software.
 I have also included a section for some apps that can help owner-operators and company drivers keep track of important individual information.

-The Top 5 Trucking Accounting Software of 2020
+The Top 5 Trucking Accounting Software

 1. Q7 by Frontline Software Technology